European Parliament to tackle bank union split fears

 However, the plan has aroused worries in the 10 other European Union states, with their own currencies, that they will be indirectly affected.

 They are free to join the scheme but many may not.
-Britain, home to Europe's biggest financial centre in London, will not participate but avoids openly criticising the project.
+Britain, home to Europe's biggest financial center in London, will not participate but avoids openly criticizing the project.
 Other governments have publicly expressed their reservations.

 "The European Commission banking union proposal has the problem that it makes it very difficult for countries outside the euro," said Sven Giegold, a German member of the parliament.